stealth-tech-startup/.github/profile/README.md

 I believe innovation is the strongest force that drives team in the right direction.
 My definition of innovation is

-> My life gets changed dramatically in 2 hours
+> An innovation is a prototyping that changes my life in 2 hours

 This org is dedicated for technologies that makes it happen